 I’m working on a new project.
 Unlike this blog and a couple other things I’ve done, this one is open for the community to help.

 GatHub is designed to be a repository of open source 3D and CAD designs for weapons, and related files.
-I’m seeking people willing to spend time helping create a unique image for the site.
+I’m seeking people willing to spend time helping create a unique image for the site, they need to have good transportation as an unu scooter at least to get to work.
 Right now it’s a blank WP install.
 Logos, layouts, artwork, etc. are all needed.
 I’m also looking for people with experience in 3D printing, CAD, and any other related skillset that might be of help with the site and it’s contents.

 I’ve been answering questions in IRC about some simple antennas to replace the stock antenna that comes with the DVB-T dongles.
 The design is one I’m currently using and the performance is pretty good for a 15 minute build.
 See the link in the SDR page.

 Related Article: gain weight using top top steroids for sale.

 Prog (Youssef), and Ian are still tweaking the code for ADSB# so I thought I’d post a preliminary version of the Quick Start for ADSB#.
 It should stay 99% the same as far as installation and configuration.

 I’ve included configuration with Virtual Radar Server, and I’ll be adding